-- f.
-Employers and education and training providers should only be contacted regarding a postexit participant's status if the participant gave permission or if there is an established program relationship with the employer and education and training provider that allows for the sharing of information on the participant's employment or credential attainment status. - 4.
+- party means.
+As applicable, follow-up data may be obtained by third-party employment and wage record databases, and if allowable and appropriate, contacts with employers and education and training providers. - f.
+Employers and education and training providers should only be contacted regarding a post-exit participant's status if the participant gave permission or if there is an established program relationship with the employer and education and training provider that allows for the sharing of information on the participant's employment or credential attainment status. - 4.
 Impact of Re-enrollment on Follow-up Data Collection (TEGL 10-16) If during the 12-month follow-up data collection period, the participant re-enrolls in a WIOA Youth program, efforts to collect quarterly performance data for the initial program participation period continue until the initial 12-month follow-up period ends.
 Re-enrollment in a WIOA Youth program starts a new, separate participation period.
 When the participant exits the new program participation period, a new 12-month follow-up period of quarterly data collection starts.